 - exercises that you know you should practice, but often ignore (for whatever reason).

 Focus on the principle – not the example :)

-Warm up with exercises that integrate (combine) 2 or more skills together.
+Start with guitar warm ups that integrate (combine) 2 or more skills together.

 For example: double pick the notes of your warmup drill.